I’ve often been asked, “What exactly do you mean by Charlotte Mason Inspired?” I utterly love this question!

 Nature study is a vital component of every program we offer because we believe that getting your child outside and observing the world around them is one of the best ways to enhance joyful learning and begin a life of curiosity.
 Children thrive when they are in the woods, looking at bugs in the garden, learning about plants and animals, observing and journaling what they see, and getting a little dirty in the process.
 The benefits of nature study are boundless.

-Nature study is lifestyle and WinterPromise offers a no-prep way of making it a habit to get your children learning, loving, and living outside.
+Nature study is a lifestyle and WinterPromise offers a little to no-prep way of making it a habit to get your children learning, loving, and living outside.